ChristopherBrum/rb120/oop/live_code_samples.md

 **What?:** inheritance is when a class inherits behaviors from another class or from a module.
 We refer to these as _class inheritance_ and _interface inheritance_.

 **Why?:** inheritance allows us to group behaviors into a superclass and have more intricate behaviors within the subclasses.
-It also keeps our code DRY.
+This keeps keeps our code DRY.

 ### Class Inheritance